yanfan-lin/weather-forecast-app-demo/README.md

 API_KEY = your_api_key_here
 ```

-### ⚠️ Make sure .env is included in .gitignore so your key is not pushed to GitHub.
+### ⚠️ Make sure to include .env in .gitignore file

 ---